SwiftCrypto/ocl_query/README.md

 OpenCL Query program

 ## Build
-Make sure that `cmake` v3.1 and above is installed on your system, as the build system is based on it.
+Make sure that `cmake` v3.13 or above is installed on your system, as the build system is based on it.

 ### Build For Windows,